aimms/how-to/Articles/582/reduce-client-server-exchange.rst

 Especially, for short solves, the overhead can be relatively large.
 To reduce this overhead, we'll reduce the number of identifiers that need to be passed between these sessions.

-The identifiers needed by the solver session
+The Identifiers Needed by the Solver Session
 ----------------------------------------------

 There are three groups of identifiers needed by the solver session that can be provided by the client session: